limyixiang/cvwo-frontend/README.md

 # CVWO Assignment (CampusConnect)

 CampusConnect is a web forum application that allows users to create, view, edit and delete posts and comments within various categories.
 This project is built using a combination of MySQL and Go for the backend, and React and TypeScript for the frontend.
-The backend is responsible for handling API requests, interacting iwth the database, and managing the logic of the application.
+The backend is responsible for handling API requests, interacting with the database, and managing the logic of the application.

 ## Author